 § 608.
 Functions

-(b) The joint committee responsible for the recommendation of retention shall review the candidacies of those justices, superior judges, and magistrates desiring to succeed themselves.
-In conducting its review the committee shall evaluate judicial performance, including but not limited to such factors as integrity, judicial temperament, impartiality, health, diligence, legal knowledge and ability, and administrative and communicative skills.
+(b) The Joint Committee responsible for the recommendation of retention shall review the candidacies of those justices, superior judges, and magistrates desiring to succeed themselves.
+In conducting its review, the committee shall evaluate judicial performance, including such factors as integrity, judicial temperament, impartiality, health, diligence, legal knowledge and ability, and administrative and communicative skills.

-(e) On or before the tenth Thursday after the convening of each biennial and adjourned session the committee shall report to the general assembly its recommendation whether the candidates should continue in office, with any amplifying information which it may deem appropriate, in order that the general assembly may discharge its obligation under section 34 of Chapter II of the Constitution of the State of Vermont.
+(e) On or before the tenth Thursday after the convening of each biennial and adjourned session, the Committee shall report to the General Assembly its recommendation whether the candidates should continue in office, with any amplifying information which it may deem appropriate, in order that the General Assembly may discharge its obligation under section 34 of Chapter II of the Constitution of the State of Vermont.
 The provisions of 2 V.S.A. § 20(d) (expiration of required reports) shall not apply to the report to be made under this subsection.

-(g) The votes on retention under subsections 4(c), 71(b), and 461(c) of this title shall be conducted in one joint assembly of the general assembly, except that in the event that the joint committee reports to the general assembly that it is not able to make its recommendation on a particular justice, judge, or magistrate under subsection (b) of this section on or before the date set for such joint assembly, the vote on such individual or individuals shall be deferred to a subsequent joint assembly, and separate ballots shall be used despite any other statutory provisions relating to the votes on retention.
+(g) The votes on retention under subsections 4(c), 71(b), and 461(c) of this title shall be conducted in one joint assembly of the General Assembly, except that in the event that the Joint Committee reports to the General Assembly that it is not able to make its recommendation on a particular justice, judge, or magistrate under subsection (b) of this section on or before the date set for such joint assembly, the vote on such individual or individuals shall be deferred to a subsequent joint assembly, and separate ballots shall be used despite any other statutory provisions relating to the votes on retention.
 (Added 1975, No. 204 (Adj.
 Sess.), § 12; amended 1979, No. 109 (Adj.
 Sess.); 1985, No. 98, § 7; 2009, No. 154 (Adj.
 Sess.), § 36; 2013, No. 142 (Adj.
 Sess.), § 13.)